TheWorldAvatar/Viz-Backend-Agent/README.md

 Users can send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/service/complete/{id}` endpoint to retrieve the form template associated with the service completion event, where `id` is either the identifier of the service completion occurrence of interest, or `form` for an empty form template.
 Note that this will require `SHACL` restrictions to be defined and instantiated into the knowledge graph.
 A sample `ServiceOrderCompletedOccurrenceShape` is defined in `./resources/shacl.ttl`, which can be extended for your specific requirements.
 Note that if you require any form of computation for the completion details, it is recommended to define a separate group using `sh:node` as evident by `WeightLogShape`.

+Users can send a `PUT` request to the `<baseURL>/vis-backend-agent/contracts/service/complete` endpoint to update the completion details for a target order.
+The details are configurable as per the above.

 > Report unfulfilled service tasks

 Users can send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/service/report/form` endpoint to retrieve the form template associated with the report event.
 Note that this will require `SHACL` restrictions to be defined and instantiated into the knowledge graph.
 A sample `ServiceReportOccurrenceShape` is defined in `./resources/shacl.ttl`.
 At the moment, properties may ONLY include remarks.